lauralorenz/enhancements/keps/sig-multicluster/2149-clusterid/README.md

 ##### Contents

-*   The identifier **must** be a valid RFC-1123 DNS label [as described for object names in the Kubernetes docs](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#dns-label-names).
+*   TODO The identifier **must** be a valid RFC-1123 DNS label [as described for object names in the Kubernetes docs](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#dns-label-names).
     *   Following the most restrictive standard naming constraint ensures maximum usefulness and portability.
     *   Can be used as a component in MCS DNS.
 *   The identifier **may** be a human readable description of its cluster.